xiaoyuxie-vico/Awesome-ML-PDE/README.md

-# Machine Learning for PDEs Solvers
+# Machine Learning / Deep Learning for PDEs Solvers

 Recently, there are a growing number of papers trying to solve PDEs with Machine Learning.
 This respository is trying to collect papers, blogs, videos, and any format materials in this field.
 I believe this filed will have a huge impact on science and engineering, although it still has some unsolved problems.